The Guide to Getting a Free Government Cell Phone Service While Having Section 8 Housing

 STEP TWO: CHOOSE YOUR LIFELINE SERVICE PROVIDER

 So, in order to do this research on available Lifeline service providers, you can visit their webpages.
 If you do not have access to the internet, you can visit your local library and research the websites from there.
-There are 3 main and popular Lifeline service providers, and they are Q Link Wireless, Safelink, and Assurance Wireless.
-Visit any of these 3 providers’ websites to find out more information on the companies.
-You can also see if your state is serviced by any of these companies, and read about their specific free service plans.
+There are three main and popular Lifeline service providers, and they are Q Link Wireless, Safelink, and Assurance Wireless.
+Visit any of these three providers’ websites to find out more information on the companies.
+You can also see if your state is serviced by any of these companies and read about their specific free service plans.
 Many of these providers have a help or FAQ section that can answer many of your questions.
 Q Link Wireless has a pretty extensive help section.
 You can also just contact the providers if you have any further questions specific to their services.

 Once again we must point out that it is so important for you to choose the right Lifeline service provider for you and your household.
 If you receive Section 8 Housing Assistance, you may need a cell phone that has access to the internet so you can check your email or research prospective housing.
-So, finding a Lifeline service provider that will offer you a free smart phone with a free monthly data plan should be important for you.
+So, finding a Lifeline service provider that will offer you a free monthly Data plan should be important for you.
 Don’t forget that Lifeline providers’ plans may vary by state, so different providers offer different cell phones and plans.
 Make sure you take the time to read bout the several providers that offer phones and service in your state before deciding on who you should sign up with.

-STEP THREE: LASTLY, APPLY FOR YOUR FREE GOVERNMENT CELL PHONE
+STEP THREE: LASTLY, APPLY FOR YOUR FREE GOVERNMENT CELL PHONE SERVICE

 After filling out all the information in the application, you have to submit it to the Lifeline service provider.
 Just follow the steps to submit your application.
 The Lifeline provider will then ask you to provide proof documents that show you qualify for Lifeline.
 The documents required depend on which method you used to qualify for Lifeline.
 For example, if you qualified by participating in a government assistance program, then you just submit a copy of any proof document to the Lifeline provider.
 They will give you a list of examples of which documents you can submit and how to submit it.
 If you select to qualify by low household income, the you will submit documents that prove you have low income.